emacsmirror/ue/README.md

 ## Caveats

 Project still has to be tested on GNU/Linux and Windows.

+There is no default key binding for switching the run configuration yet :)
+You can do that manually via `M-x ue-select-project-target`.